HimanshuMahesh/blockbot/README.md

 ## Getting Started

-Follow the instructions to set up and run the project on your local machine.
+Follow the instructions to set up and run the project.

 ## Technologies Used